 - If you have a baby, include diapers, wipes, formula, etc.

-- Be sure to factor in the needs of any seniors, pregnant or nursing moms or special needs individuals in your household.
+- Be sure to factor in the needs of any seniors, pregnant, or nursing moms or special needs individuals in your household.

 - Consider adding a few small toys or books to entertain and comfort children.

-- Place everything in a plastic bin (or waterproof container) to ensure your supplies stay dry..
+- Place everything in a plastic bin (or waterproof container) to ensure your supplies stay dry.

 - Store your kit in a cool, dry location that is easily accessible.
 Make sure everyone in your home knows where it is.

-It's also important to keep up with the expiration dates on meds and batteries, and to swap out clothes both seasonally and as children grow.
+FEMA recommends rotating the food and water in your emergency supply kit every six months.
+It's also important to keep up with the expiration dates on medication and batteries, and to swap out clothes both seasonally and as children grow.
 Fire extinguishers need to be checked regularly, too.
 Set a reminder in your calendar, so you don't forget to make the necessary updates.